AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 All objects of this schema correspond to JavaScript methods and parameters of a chart.
 (for instance, XML schema for AnyChart 7.3.1 version is located at [https://cdn.anychart.com/schemas/7.3.1/xml-schema.xsd](https://cdn.anychart.com/schemas/7.3.1/xml-schema.xsd)).
-Latest version of XML schema can be found at [https://cdn.anychart.com/schemas/latest/xml-schema.xml](https://cdn.anychart.com/schemas/latest/xml-schema.xml)
-This file can also be used to validate your own XML structure.

 ## CSV